Neem oil on cats

 (Australia)

 My cat Maggie has scabies.
 I bought neem seed cold pressed oil 85%, as neem plant spray was all I could get.
-How can I use this on my cat in a shampoo form ?
+How can I use this on my cat in a shampoo form?

 Thanks, Karen

-Comments for
+Comments for Neem oil on cats

 Click here to add your own comments